Plushtoast/dsa5-foundryVTT-wiki/README.md

 This is the source repository for the wiki for the Foundry VTT system [Das Schwarze Auge / The Dark Eye 5](https://github.com/Plushtoast/dsa5-foundryVTT).

-Documentation is a lot of work and can never be enought.
-So if you feel like there is something missing, please help us out and join the cause.
+Documentation is a lot of work and can never be enough.
+So if you feel like there is something missing, please help us out and fill the gaps.

 Useful content besides system explanation for the wiki could be:
 * Tricks for adventures